Heiress of Secrets

 My clawed fingers snatch at empty space.
 They close on my own flesh, my nails nearly gouging my palm.

-A rush of air hurls apart my gauzy draperies, baring my bedchamber—and me—to the frosty, starlit air.
-The crescent moon pales my hair to milky-white threads.
+“I!”
+I snarl, but a rush of air hurls apart my gauzy draperies, baring my bedchamber—and me—to the frosty, starlit air.

 Who is he?